You are not alone!

 - Although infants with Costello syndrome may be large at birth, they have difficulty feeding and grow more slowly than other infants.
-They often require a feeding tube as an infant but are often able to have it removed later on.
+They may require a feeding tube as infants but are often able to eat on their own as they grow.

 - Many people with Costello syndrome have Gastroesophageal Reflux Disease (GERD).

 - Problems with the heart are common.
 About 85% of those with CS have at least one issue with their heart.

 - Beginning in early childhood, people with Costello syndrome have a greater risk of developing cancerous (malignant) and noncancerous (benign) tumors.
 Individuals with CS have a 15% lifetime risk of developing malignant tumors, with the highest risk occurring during childhood.
 Noncancerous (benign) papillomas and cancerous (malignant) tumors may occur in a muscle, nerve cells, or bladder.
 Rhabdomyosarcoma, neuroblastoma, and bladder carcinoma are the most common malignant tumors seen in people with CS.